awsdocs/amazon-ecs-developer-guide/doc_source/create-service-console-v2.md

    1. For **Scaling policy type**, choose **Target tracking**\.

-   1. For **Policy name**, enter the name of the policy\.
+   1. For **Policy name**, enter the policy name\.

-   1. For **ECS service metric**, select one of the following metrics:
+   1. For **ECS service metric**, choose one of the following metrics:
       + **ECSServiceAverageCPUUtilization**: Average CPU utilization of the service\.
       + **ECSServiceAverageMemoryUtilization**: Average memory utilization of the service\.
       + **ALBRequestCountPerTarget**: Number of requests completed per target in an Application Load Balancer target group\.

-        The metrics require an Application Load Balancer and a target group for the Application Load Balancer\.
+        The metrics requires an Application Load Balancer and a target group for the Application Load Balancer\.

    1. For **Target value**, enter the value in percent that the service maintains for the selected metric\.

-   1. For **Scale\-out cooldown period**, enter the time in seconds after a scale\-out activity that no other scale outs can happen\.
+   1. For **Scale\-out cooldown period**, enter the number of seconds after a scale\-out activity that no other scale outs can happen\.

-   1. For **Scale\-in cooldown period**, enter the time in seconds after a scale\-in activity that no other scale ins can happen\.
+   1. For **Scale\-in cooldown period**, enter the number of seconds after a scale\-in activity that no other scale ins can happen\.

    1. To prevent the policy from performing a scale\-in activity, select **Turn off scale\-in**\.